AP sources: O’Rourke to make multiple stops in leadoff Iowa

 DES MOINES, Iowa (AP) — Texas Democrat Beto O’Rourke is planning a series of stops in Iowa beginning Thursday as he nears an announcement on a 2020 White House bid.

-Two people familiar with O’Rourke’s planning say the former Texas congressman is expected to visit working-class Burlington on the Mississippi River in southeast Iowa.
-They spoke to The Associated Press on condition of anonymity because they weren’t authorized to disclose details of the plans.
+O’Rourke, a former congressman, is set to make stops in Burlington, along the Mississippi River in southeast Iowa, and Dubuque, to the north, during his three days in Iowa, according to two people familiar with the plans.

-O’Rourke had already planned to visit the University of Northern Iowa on Saturday to campaign for a Democrat running in a special state Senate election.
+They spoke on condition of anonymity because they weren’t authorized to disclose details of the plans.

-But O’Rourke is adding events, including a house party Saturday evening in Dubuque, a Democratic hub in northeast Iowa.
+A spokesman said Monday that O’Rourke planned to visit the University of Northern Iowa on Saturday to campaign for Eric Giddens, the Democratic candidate running in a state Senate special election this month.
+O’Rourke released a video Monday night from Texas, announcing his support for Giddens and wearing a University of Northern Iowa cap.

 Most Read Nation & World Stories